 How Your Dental Visit Can Prevent or Detect Cancer

 Part of your routine dental visit is a cancer screening test.
-Dentists and dental hygienists examine your mouth, tongue and surrounding tissue much more closely than you do and are most often the people who find pre-cancerous or cancerous lesions in early stages of growth.
+Dentists and dental hygienists look at your mouth, tongue and surrounding tissue much more closely than you do and are most often the ones to find pre-cancerous or cancerous spots in early stages of growth.
 Cancer of the mouth is called oral cancer.

 An oral cancer screening exam is more than looking around your mouth.
 Your dentist will examine and feel your face, neck, lips, mouth, tongue, thyroid gland, salivary glands and lymph nodes for any abnormalities.
-If you have dentures or partials, they should be taken out to allow the entire mouth to be inspected.
+If you have dentures or partials, they should be taken out to allow the entire mouth to be checked.

 Signs to report: